 Developers tend to produce low-quality code when they start coding without planning and standards.
 This usually happens when teams skip the requirement analysis stage of the software development life cycle (SDLC) and begin coding without a clear foundation or architecture in mind.
 In such cases, teams may take shortcuts, resulting in tangled, tightly-coupled code that is difficult to understand and maintain.

-Rather than motivating developers to work more efficiently, tight deadlines may lead them to compromise the quality of their work and rely on quick solutions to meet the deadlines.
+Tight deadlines may motivate developers to work more efficiently, but they may also lead them to compromise the quality of their work and rely on quick solutions to meet the deadlines.
 This often results in the creation of buggy code, which can have negative consequences such as poor product quality and user satisfaction.

 Teams should align their efforts with business goals to avoid producing low-quality code.
-Otherwise, team members may have conflicting opinions about the scope of a project, leading to scope creep or continuous growth in the project’s scope.
+Otherwise, team members may have conflicting opinions about a project’s scope, leading to scope creep or continuous growth in the project’s scope.
 This can cause delays and budget overruns and lead to low-quality products.
 Companies can avoid these issues by establishing proper control procedures.

-Poor-quality code doesn’t just make debugging and testing more difficult and time-consuming.
-It can also lead to a significantly lower bottom line and poorer user experience.
+Poor-quality code makes debugging and testing more difficult and time-consuming.
+It can also significantly lower the bottom line and poorer user experience.

 Here are the main consequences of producing low-quality code.